AnestisTouloumis/IntroR/06-Beyond/index.md

 Make a repo on github.com
 ==========================

 A repository is the location and name for all the files associated with a particular project.
 The first step is to log into your GitHub account and create a new repository.
-Make sure you check the box Initialize this repository with a README.
+Make sure you check the box ‘Initialize this repository with a README.’

 ---
 Clone your repo